Sustainability Policy

 - Laggards: B, CCC

 At Vive, we actively integrate ESG principles into our investment policies to mitigate sustainability risks and promote responsible investing.
 Our Best-in-Class approach focuses on selecting funds that outperform their peers on ESG criteria within their sector.
-This allows us to minimize risk within our portfolio while contributing to positive social impact.
+We use ESG ratings as a key metric within our selection process.
+These ratings help us identify funds that fit within the standards of our policy.
+Vive only selects funds with at least ESG rating BBB, aiming for the highest scores within each segment.
+The funds Vive invests in score as follows based on MSCI ESG rating.

 2. Mitigation of negative impact (PAI).